 Teaching Assistant Cover Letter Samples

 You can use this cover letter sample as a model.
 Download the template (compatible with Google Docs and Word Online), or read the text version below.

 Teaching Assistant Cover Letter Sample (Text Version)

 The following are samples of cover letters for a position as a teaching assistant.

-Please accept my application for the teaching assistant position advertised on Craigslist.
+Please accept my application for the teaching assistant position advertised on Monster.
 I would like to continue to develop my teaching skills while creating a challenging and fun learning environment for students.
 The middle school age group is particularly appealing to me, because students are very impressionable, interested in learning, and open to new concepts.

 I am very well qualified and would be an asset to the school because of my experience working as a teaching assistant for XYZ School.
-I have worked with both elementary and middle school teachers, as well as camp directors to develop curricula that meet the needs of students.
+I have worked with both elementary and middle school teachers, as well as with camp directors to develop curricula that meet the needs of students.